Hava-Kantrowitz/game-of-life/README.txt

 pause: 'y' to wait for user input to continue after each generation, 'n' otherwise Print and pause default to 'n' if not provided by the user

+When using keystroke to move forward during a pause, use the enter key.
+Initial user input is considered generation zero.

 All values outside of the board size specified by the user default to unoccupied.
 Any generation that would extend off the board is truncated; only values on the given board are calculated and communicated to the user.

 Starter code provide by Professor Smith.